 Don’t be afraid to look for decorations, gift wrap, cards or even gently used or like new gifts at the thrift store.
 Often times you can even find brand new items with the tag still on them for a fraction of the retail price.
 Young children especially won’t care (or know) if the items are new or used.
 They’re just excited to be getting new toys!

-Another great way to save is to DIY everything that you can.
-Cooking from scratch with baking supplies that were bought on sale will be cheaper than buying a mix or a pre made treat.
 Also, you can DIY lots of different gifts that will save you money.
-Things like seasoning mixes or baking mixes in a jar are fun and inexpensive.
-And if you have a skill like sewing or crocheting then you can make lots of gifts for really cheap.
+Things like seasoning mixes or cookie mixes in a jar are fun and inexpensive.
+And if you have a skill like sewing, crocheting, painting or woodworking, then you can make lots of gifts for really cheap.
 You can also DIY your own decor using fresh-cut greenery, dried cranberries or pine cones.

 Check out these posts for more DIY ideas: